 Value for money

 O2 isn’t the cheapest network out there.
 You’ll probably find a better deal from a mobile virtual network operator or 'MVNO'.
-These networks piggyback off the likes of O2 and Vodafone, offering the same network coverage but usually cheaper deals.
-If you want to stick with O2, there are a few nasties to watch out for.
+These networks piggyback off the likes of O2 and EE, offering the same network coverage but usually cheaper deals.

-O2 has been known to implement the dreaded mid-contract price hikes, which may mean your monthly cost increases before the end of your contract.
-According to Ofcom, if the price increases significantly during the contract, you can leave without penalty within 30 days of the price change coming into effect.
+O2 has been known to implement the dreaded mid-contract price hikes, which means your monthly cost will increase before the end of your contract.
+According to Ofcom, if the price increases beyond the Retail Price Index during the contract, you can leave without penalty within 30 days of the price change coming into effect.

 You can check O2’s network coverage on its website.
-4G is the fourth generation of mobile phone technology, with speeds five to seven times faster than 3G.
-If you have a 4G-ready phone, but you’re not in a 4G area, you’ll still be able to use 3G.
+5G is the fifth generation of mobile phone technology, with speeds up to ten times faster than 4G.
+If you have a 5G-ready phone, but you’re not in a 5G area, you’ll still be able to use 4G.

-O2’s a solid choice for mobile users.
-The coverage is generally good and there’s plenty of choice of handsets and tariffs.
-Be on guard for the price hikes though – both mid-contract and at the end of 12-month SIM-only deals.
+O2’s a solid choice for mobile users, and offers excellent flexibility when it comes to prices and contract length.
+The coverage is generally good, with its 5G network growing all the time, and there’s plenty of choice of handsets and tariffs.
+Be on guard for the mid-contract price hikes though.
 O2 Travel is a quick and easy bolt-on for jetsetters, although there are better networks for regular travellers.

-If you go to a lot of gigs or events at the O2, then opting for O2 for your phone is a no-brainer.
-You get access to pre-sale tickets, fast queues and a trendy, uncrowded lounge to hang out in before the show.
+If you go to a lot of gigs or events, then opting for O2 for your phone is a no-brainer.
+O2 Priority gives you access to pre-sale tickets, exclusive exhibitions and highstreet discounts.